Tim Frazier: High school career

 Frazier attended Strake Jesuit College Preparatory in Houston, Texas.
 He completed his junior year with 11.5 points, 5.5 rebounds, and 3.0 steals per game.
 Frazier was named District 17-5A Defensive Player of the Year.
 In his senior season, he averaged 15.5 points, 7.7 rebounds, 5.5 assists, and 3.6 steals per game, leading the team to a 37–1 record.
-He helped them become the first private school to reach the state tournament's semifinals.
+He, alongside fellow DI signees Joey Brooks & Steven Rogers, helped them become the first private school to reach the state tournament's semifinals.
 Frazier commented on his final year with Strake Jesuit in an interview with BlueWhiteIllustrated.com.
 "My game, I don't know, it just hit that next level," he said.

 After completing his senior year with Strake Jesuit, Frazier was ranked the 20th-best point guard of his class, the 110th-most-valuable player overall, and a three-star recruit by Rivals.com.
 According to TexasHoops.com, he was the best recruit in the state, and the Houston Chronicle labeled him the Boys Basketball Player of the Year.
 Frazier played with the Houston Elite Amateur Athletic Union team, which had produced players such as Anthony Thompson, Eddren McCain and Chris Roberts, all of whom attended Bradley University.
 He graduated high school cum laude.

 On October 23, 2008, Frazier verbally committed to the Penn State Nittany Lions basketball team.
 He said to Scout.com, "I decided to be a Nittany Lion because I felt it was a great fit for me.
 Penn State has great academics as well as a great basketball team and that's what I was looking for."
 Frazier also said that he had a "great time" on his official visit and all his relatives supported the decision.
 He received offers from various other schools across the country, including Bradley, Colorado State, New Mexico State, Santa Clara, Stanford, Stephen F. Austin, and UTEP.
 Frazier was also visited by San Diego, TCU, and Penn State, spanning from September to October 2008.
 After the move was made official, head coach Ed DeChellis said, "We are very excited to have Tim join our program.
 He is a very fast, quick player with tremendous speed in the backcourt and a good shooter.
 He possesses the kind of athleticism that Stanley Pringle does.
 He can get in the lane and find open guys and is a great drive and kick passer and he can score.
 He is a very good on-the-ball defender and a tremendous athlete and we think he really solidifies our backcourt for the future."